 Thousand Island Dressing

-3 eggs, hard cooked, peeled, and chopped
+3 eggs, hard cooked, peeled, and chopped1/4 cup Worcestershire sauce

 1 tablespoon white sugar